Automattic/kue/Readme.md

 #### Connecting using Unix Domain Sockets

 Since [node_redis](https://github.com/mranney/node_redis) supports Unix Domain Sockets, you can also tell Kue to do so.
-See [unix-domain-socket](https://github.com/mranney/node_redis#unix-domain-socket) for your redis server configuration
+See [unix-domain-socket](https://github.com/mranney/node_redis#unix-domain-socket) for your redis server configuration.

 ```javascript
 var kue = require('kue');